-- If you don't smoke, DON'T START.

-- If you smoke, QUIT!
-Quitting is the most important thing you can do to keep your lungs and you healthy.

-- Avoid second-hand smoke.

-- Get regular physical exercise.

-- Avoid inhaled drugs, such as marijuana.

-- Avoid breathing toxic fumes from chemicals, solvents, and paints.

-- Follow all safety rules in your workplace, such as the use of protective ventilators in some work

-environments.
-Report any unsafe working conditions to the Occupational Safety and Health
+- Avoid or quite smoking. - Avoid second-hand smoke. - Get regular physical exercise. - Avoid inhaled drugs, such as marijuana, vaping, or cocaine. - Avoid breathing toxic fumes from chemicals, solvents, and paints. - Follow all safety rules in your workplace, such as the use of protective ventilators in some work environments.
+Report any unsafe working conditions to the Occupational Safety and Health Administration (OSHA).

-Administration (OSHA).